aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancing/README.md

 ### Adding Ec2 Instance as a target for the load balancer

-EC2 instaces can be added as the target for the load balancer via `addTarget()` method using `InstanceTarget` class by providing ec2 `instance` as a target and `port` for the `instance` to forward to.
+EC2 instaces can be added as the target for the load balancer via `addTarget()` method using `InstanceTarget` class by providing ec2 `instance` as a target.

 ```ts
 const lb = new elb.LoadBalancer(this, 'LB', {